We're often asked, “Why isn't Pipers Farm organic?”

-We applaud the organic movement, and the fundamental beliefs that have underpinned its development and beginnings.
-However we don't feel that the label goes far enough and we don't believe that all meat produced under an organic label these days is as a customer would expect it to be.
+While we applaud the organic movement, and the fundamental beliefs that have underpinned its development and beginnings, we don't feel that the organic label goes far enough and we don't believe that all ‘organic’ meat produced these days is as a customer would expect it to be.

 We strongly believe that every element of the process involved in rearing and nurturing an animal through life is absolutely crucial and integral to the system as a whole.

 We believe in hand slaughtering each of our chickens individually.
 We do so on the same farm they grew up on to minimise stress for the bird.
 We don't feel it is acceptable to raise the birds in the correct manner, only for them to be shipped hundreds of miles to be able to use a certified organic industrial abattoir.

 We believe in native, slow-growing breeds of beef, lamb, and pigs and believe only in feeding them on a natural diet for life.
 Our beef and lamb are 100% grass-grazed and we feed our pigs with simple grain from a local mill which never uses GM or imported products.
 This goes well beyond the organic label, and it is the only farming method we believe in.